canonical/open-documentation-academy/.github/ISSUE_TEMPLATE/coda-issue-template.md

 Briefly list what the contributor will learn from working on this issue.

 # Task
-Include the expected steps for the completion of the issue, including the repository where the PR must be opened in and mention the requirement of signing the [Canonical contributor license agreement](https://canonical.com/legal/contributors) (CLA) if applicable,
+Include the expected steps for the completion of the issue, including the repository where the PR must be opened in and mention the requirement of signing the [Canonical contributor license agreement](https://canonical.com/legal/contributors) (CLA) if applicable.

 # Outcome
 Describe the expected result needed to close the issue.